kroman8675/post-install-config/README.md

 <img width="1023" alt="Screenshot 2025-05-01 at 6 48 15 PM" src="https://github.com/user-attachments/assets/df8a8075-a9e8-4004-aa60-e2b3e0dd2397" />

 Click the Agent Panel at the top right of the screen.
 Select the Users tab and Click Add User.
-I have put in a fake email address and for the Full Name I put Adam Baker, Click Add useer.
+I have put in a fake email address and for the Full Name I put Adam Baker, Click Add user.

 - Step 3: Configure SLA's and Help Topics